MayurHulke/mayur-blog/content/posts/next-ai-breakthrough.md

 How are researchers solving this data problem?
 By building incredibly detailed virtual worlds where robot systems can practice millions of times before touching anything real.

-Today's graphics processors (GPUs) can simulate thousands of kitchens, workshops, or warehouses simultaneously, each with their own physics.
+Today's graphics processors (<abbr title="Graphics Processing Units: specialized computer chips that can perform many calculations simultaneously, making them ideal for simulating physics and 3D environments">GPUs</abbr>) can simulate thousands of kitchens, workshops, or warehouses simultaneously, each with their own physics.
 A robot that would need months to practice a task in reality can gain the same experience in just hours of simulation time.[^4]

-"Think of it like a flight simulator on steroids," says Jamie Chen, lead engineer at Everyday Robotics.
-"A pilot practices emergency scenarios virtually because crashing real planes is expensive and dangerous.
-Similarly, we can let robots 'crash' virtually thousands of times until they learn to handle your grandmother's fine china correctly."
+Think of it like a flight simulator on steroids.
+A pilot practices emergency scenarios virtually because crashing real planes is expensive and dangerous.
+Similarly, we can let robots 'crash' virtually thousands of times until they learn to handle your grandmother's fine china correctly.

 Early simulators required engineers to manually model every spoon and lamp.
-The newest systems are far more creative, using AI image generators (like those behind DALL-E and Midjourney) to create endless variations of rooms, furniture, and objects automatically.[^5]
+The newest systems are far more creative, using AI image generators (like those behind <abbr title="DALL-E: An AI system developed by OpenAI that creates images from text descriptions">DALL-E</abbr> and <abbr title="Midjourney: An AI program that creates images from textual descriptions">Midjourney</abbr>) to create endless variations of rooms, furniture, and objects automatically.[^5]

-Even more impressive, researchers program these simulations with "domain randomization"—deliberately varying how slippery surfaces are, how heavy objects feel, or how bright lights shine—forcing robot systems to develop adaptable skills rather than brittle, specific ones.[^6]
+Even more impressive, researchers program these simulations with "<abbr title="Domain randomization: A technique where the simulator randomly varies colors, textures, lighting, and physics properties to help robots learn skills that transfer to the real world">domain randomization</abbr>"—deliberately varying how slippery surfaces are, how heavy objects feel, or how bright lights shine—forcing robot systems to develop adaptable skills rather than brittle, specific ones.[^6]

 ## The Multimodal Magic

 All this virtual practice feeds into a new generation of AI systems that combine vision, language understanding, and physical control.
-These models can watch through cameras, listen to requests like "please put away the groceries," and generate the precise movements needed to complete the task.
+These <abbr title="Multimodal systems: AI models that can process and connect multiple types of data like images, text, and movement simultaneously">multimodal</abbr> models can watch through cameras, listen to requests like "please put away the groceries," and generate the precise movements needed to complete the task.

-NVIDIA's open-source GR00T N1 system demonstrates this approach.[^7] It processes visual information and verbal instructions, then controls robotic limbs to manipulate objects in the real world.
+NVIDIA's open-source <abbr title="GR00T: Generalist Robot Zero-shot Transfer, a system that combines language, vision, and robotic control capabilities">GR00T N1</abbr> system demonstrates this approach.[^7] It processes visual information and verbal instructions, then controls robotic limbs to manipulate objects in the real world.
 The system learns from a combination of:

 - Videos of humans performing everyday tasks
 - Demonstrations from human-controlled robots
-- Millions of hours in simulated environments
+- Millions of hours in <abbr title="Simulation environments: Virtual worlds with realistic physics where robots can practice tasks safely">simulated environments</abbr>

-This creates what engineers call a "physical API"—essentially, software that can affect the physical world directly.
+This creates what engineers call a "<abbr title="Physical API: An interface that lets software control physical objects in the real world">physical API</abbr>"—essentially, software that can affect the physical world directly.

 ## Why Physical AI Will Change Everything?